CallumHoughton18/Mushroom-Classification/README.md

 ## Jenkins CD/CI

 The project is configured for a CD/CI Pipeline via Jenkins 2.0, the 'pipeline as code' as available in the root `jenkinsfile`.
-**The Jenkins server must have the initial recommended plugins when installing Jenkins, as well as the Warnings Next Generation plugin.**
+**The Jenkins server must have the initial recommended plugins when installing Jenkins, as well as the Warnings Next Generation plugin and the Cobertura plugin.**

 Credentials also need to be configured for the pipeline.
 Which credentials, and of what type, can be easily seen via the `withCredentials` blocks.